WHAT IS THAT SMELL

 Changes in smell may seem minor, but they can significantly affect daily life.

-Heightened sensitivity to odors can interfere with eating, sleep, concentration, and overall quality of life.
+Heightened sensitivity to odors can interfere with eating, sleep, concentration, and quality of life.

-More importantly, these symptoms may reflect underlying neurologic or inflammatory processes associated with Lyme disease.
+In Lyme disease, these symptoms may reflect underlying neurologic or inflammatory processes rather than isolated sensory changes.

 Clinical Perspective